AlexNeugroschl/JAX_Risk_Engine/docs/reference/eod-integration.md

 # The TraderX EOD Integration Boundary (`engine/integration/`)

-**Status: W0 delivered, plus W1.2–W1.4.** Contract and refusal machinery, Treasuries that return **real numbers**, and an equity case resolved to a *precise refusal* rather than a guess.
+**Status: W0 delivered (including W0.8), plus W1.2–W1.4 and W1.6.** Contract and refusal
+machinery, Treasuries that return **real numbers**, an equity case resolved to a *precise refusal* rather than a guess, a versioned contract served over HTTP, and a crash-safe durable store behind it.
 Everything else still refuses.

-Implements W0, W1.2, W1.3 and W1.4 of the
+Implements W0, W1.2, W1.3, W1.4 and W1.6 of the
 [TraderX Integration Plan](../planning/traderx-integration-plan.md).

 | | |